 - 4. Keep learning – do something for yourself and take time to learn something new.

 - 5. Give – giving makes us feel good.
 This could be as simple as saying thank you.

 It might not feel like the right time to be thinking of these things, but it is crucial for your wellbeing.
-Our wellbeing fact sheet provides detailed information on the five ways to wellbeing, and information on changes you can make to improve your mental health.
+Our wellbeing page provides detailed information on the five ways to wellbeing, and information on changes you can make to improve your mental health.
 It may be a little tricky to achieve some of these things whilst self-isolating, so we have created a few helpful tips below.